ucl-cssb/cneta/README.md

 You may check the copy number counts in the input data using similar command as below:
 `less sim-data-1-cn.txt.gz | cut -f4 | sort | uniq -c`.

-When estimating branch length, time constraints can be considered by specifying the following parameters.
+When estimating branch length, time constraints (in longitudinal samples) can be considered by specifying the following parameters.
 * cons: When cons = 1, optimization is done with time constraints on patient age and/or tip timing.
 Mutation rates can be estimated when there are considerate time differences among tips.

 When building the tree, mutation rates can be estimated by specifying the following parameters.
-* maxj: Whether or not to estimate mutation rate.
-When maxj = 1, mutation rates will be estimated.
-This is only reliable when the sampling times of tip nodes provide sufficient information (cons=1 and dt>0).
+* estmu: Whether or not to estimate mutation rate.
+When estmu = 1, mutation rates will be estimated.
+This is only reliable when the sampling times of tip nodes provide sufficient information (cons = 1 and dt > 0).
-* only_seg: When only_seg=1, only estimate segment duplication/deletion rates.
+* only_seg: When only_seg = 1, only estimate segment duplication/deletion rates.
 Otherwise, the rates for chromosome gain/loss and WGD will be estimated.

+Mutation rates are implicit parameters in the computing tree likelihood, so the reconstructed tree should be more accurate when cons = 1 and estmu = 1 given longitudinal samples, unless mutation rates are known as in simulated data.

 ## Output
 * *-tree.txt: The reconstructed tree in tab-delimited format